zbalkan/osq-ext-bin/README.md

 15. Any known issues?

-There is a small race between application of filters and the event collection, so for a short windows events that are supposed to be fitered get captured.
+There is a small race between application of filters and the event collection, so for a short duration, windows events that are supposed to be fitered get captured.

+16. Where can I see the logs from extension?

+By default, extension logs are written to %ProgramFiles%\plgx_osquery\plgx-win-extension.log